ScottLouvau/scottlouvau.github.io/content/code/2022/2022-08-10-performance-datetime-parse-in-cs/index.md

 So we could get 4.6x faster just by swapping the parsing method (to DateTimeOffset.ParseExact), 7.8x faster by switching to Span for I/O, and 11.6x faster still with standard parsing.
 Custom code got us to 37.9x, though a production-safe version would need error checking and would be slower.

 Finally, loosening the input requirements and switching to binary can get you a 200x speedup on this problem, if really need it, and can load 297 million DateTimes per second.

+You might think that optimizing "real code" will not be this simple, but if you take the time to build a simple but realistic console app sample, it can be.
+(And, seeing how many iterations we went through here, hopefully you can see why that's really important).

 ![Runtimes](img/Runtimes.png)